 Is your passion still your passion?

 This is a tricky one.
 Passions do change sometimes.
 If you are a multi-passionate, you’ll be used to this: We simply process the world a little differently and so we often change priorities or lose interest in something.
-If you find yourself no longer motivated to do what used to light you up, take a closer look.
+If you no longer find the motivation to do what used to light you up, take a closer look.

 The tricky bit is that even the strongest passion can become less appealing for a period of time if you’re stuck or plateauing in your skill.
 For example, a novelist might experience writer’s block to the point when they hate the sight of their workspace.
 In my archery, I’ve been through times when I adjusted my technique and for some weeks, didn’t seem to hit anything.
 I had a lot of resistance to even picking up my bow to practice.